 It enhances energy levels.

-If music in the gym makes people train harder, run faster and more determined to succeed, surely the same can be said for the office.
-No matter what environment you’re in, you’re more likely to reach a certain goal, whether it’s meeting a deadline or prioritising tasks, if you have music to give you a positive push.
-A chirpy, upbeat and feel-good song could give you the drive to apply yourself and your skills more effectively.
+If music in the gym makes people train harder, run faster, and be more determined to succeed, surely the same can be said for the office.
+No matter what environment you’re in, you’re more likely to reach a certain goal, whether it’s meeting a deadline or prioritizing tasks if you have music to give you a positive push.
+A chirpy, upbeat, and feel-good song could give you the drive to apply yourself and your skills more effectively.

 In a noisy workplace, music may be an escape.

 Whilst some may think that headphones in the office are a distraction from work, others believe that office conversations are much more likely to prevent colleagues from getting on with their work.
 Especially if the conversations aren’t work-related, it can make people more inclined to listen to what’s going on rather than doing their work.

 Creativity in the workplace can be developed.

 It can be argued that moderate noise levels in the workplace can really get creative juices flowing.
 However, the type of music chosen is key.
 Songs with heavy baselines or screechy vocals may be too distracting.
 In order to engage in deep work, and to use your creative abilities to the best possible advantage, favor a more mellow sound.

 Music improves focus.